edgelesssys/marblerun/docs/versioned_docs/version-1.2/workflows/add-service.md

 ### **Step 2.1:** Define the enclave software package

-As is described in more detail in our [writing a manifest hands-on](../workflows/define-manifest.md#packages), the manifest contains a section `Packages`, in which allowed enclave software packages are defined.
+As is described in more detail in the [writing a manifest hands-on](../workflows/define-manifest.md#packages), the manifest contains a section `Packages`, in which allowed enclave software packages are defined.

 #### EGo / EdgelessRT
 To add an entry for your EGo / EdgelessRT service, run the `oesign` tool on the enclave file you built in the previous step as follows. (`oesign` is installed with [Edgeless RT](https://github.com/edgelesssys/edgelessrt).)